A plugin for WordPress to make it easy for users to include Processing JS sketches into blog posts.

 - View code at the WP Plugin Repository

-The easiest way to install the plugin is to use the plugin installer in WordPress.
+The easiest way to install the plugin is to install with plugin installer (enter your WordPress address).

 If you want to do it manually: